tu-nguyen/dotfiles/README.md

 ## install

-Um these are kinda personal and VERY tailored to me but if you want...
+Um these are kinda personal and VERY tailored to me but if you want..

 ```sh
 git clone https://github.com/tu-nguyen/dotfiles.git